 A 'Celebration of Flowers'

-This annual week long event begins on Saturday 16 June and celebrates the season’s abundance of flowers and reflects back on Anne, the Countess of Rosse’s love of flower arranging.
+This annual week long event begins on Saturday 8 June to celebrate the season’s abundance of flowers and reflects back on Anne, the Countess of Rosse’s love of flower arranging.

 In an address given at Anne’s memorial service by John Cornforth, the architectural historian, Anne’s flower arrangements at Birr Castle, her home in Ireland, were given a special mention: ‘On Friday mornings the whole floor of the entrance hall was carpeted with flowers which Anne arranged for the vases all over the house, opulent harmonies of colour and form, and as she separated lilies from the ferns and blended them in graceful clusters her voice trilled like a lark.
 She had a way with flowers and they had a way with her’.